 - Dr Lee Smales

 - Visit the fees calculator.

 Prospective students should see the Future Students website for details on admission requirements, intake periods, fees, availability to international students, careers information etc.

 |S1 = Semester 1; S2 = Semester 2; SS = summer teaching period; N/A = not available in 2019; |

 All units have a value of six points unless otherwise stated.

-Students who have not completed a Bachelor of Commerce or equivalent as recognised by the Faculty must complete relevant conversion units up to the value of 24 points from this group, as advised by the Faculty.
+Students who have not completed the Bachelor of Commerce, or equivalent as recognised by the Faculty, may be required to complete relevent conversion units up to the value of 24 points, as advised by the Faculty.